|You don't have to go without the buns if gluten free.|

 Using just white rice flour and starches is more economical than having to add both brown rice flour and sorghum flour to the mix, but the rice flour changed the softness and texture of the rolls.
 They also didn't raise as well as they used to.
 Sorghum really improves the rise of gluten-free bread.

-As time went on, and I struggled to correct the imbalances in the recipe, I also came to realize I have permanent lactose intolerance.
+As time went on, and I struggled to correct the imbalances in the recipe, I also came to realize I have lactose intolerance.
 It's not just when I've been accidentally glutened, so recently, I stopped cooking with regular milk.

 In addition to the milk change, I also had to switch the type of yeast I was using.
 Our local Costco doesn't sell instant yeast.
 What they have is bulk traditional dry active yeast.